General usage information for the Pathfinder Monte Carlo Utility

 This is typically only an issue when working with files that were created in a localization region different from the system where this command is used.

 A previous version of this tool (released prior to Pathfinder 2020.1.0219) did not randomize any occupants directly under the Occupants node on the tree (only occupants in subgroups were randomized).
-This was to allow some basic level of control on which occupants were randomized, but this feature has been replaced by include/exclude filters (Chapter 3) in more recent versions of Pathfinder.
+This was to allow some basic level of control on which occupants were randomized, but this feature has been replaced by include/exclude filters (Additional Options) in more recent versions of Pathfinder.

 Open a command window in the location of the .pth file (current working directory).